Living in Colorado Springs: 50 Reasons Why We Love It

 The way Colorado Springs is situated between the mountains and plains offers gorgeous views from all angles.

-We have a beautiful view of Pikes Peak and the Rocky Mountains from our home office.
+We have a beautiful view of Pikes Peak and the Rocky Mountains from our home office, especially when watching the stunning sunsets.

 And it’s very common to see expansive views from simple places like the grocery store or even the gym.